WebSocket implementation for UNIX shell

 (from busybox

-) in the directory with websocket.sh
+) in the directory where websocket.sh

-To run an example of work through the JQuery Terminal Emulator library, which allows you to implement the execution of simple commands and display the result of execution, you need to perform:
+To run an example of work through the JQuery Terminal library, which allows you to implement the execution of simple commands and display the result of execution, you need to perform:

 cd jquery.terminal

-WS_SHELL="sh" httpd -p 8080
+WS_SHELL="busybox sh" busybox httpd -p 8080 -f

 To run an example of work through the xterm.js library, thanks to which you can get a full-fledged terminal in the browser, you need to perform: